Does Whisky go bad?

 When you store bottles in the basement, you should also protect them from humidity.
 In a damp basement the Whisky airtight.
 But beware!
 The plastic bag mustn't contain any plasticisers or other chemicals.
 They could bleach out the label and affect the bottle contents through the cork.starts to mould easily.
 A thin plastic bag is ideal to pack the

-Opened whiskey behaves differently.
+Opened Whisky behaves differently.
 The changes.
 However, it takes much longer than with wine, which must be consumed within few days.
-Opened whiskey has a shelf life of between six months and two years.
+Opened Whisky has a shelf life of between six months and two years.
 What happens in the bottle during that time?

-First alcohol evaporates and the taste of the becomes smoother.
-Furthermore, the air in the bottle contains active gases that slowly react with the flavour substances of the whiskey.
+First alcohol evaporates and the taste of the Whisky becomes smoother.
+Furthermore, the air in the bottle contains active gases that slowly react with the flavour substances of the .
 How the taste changes can't be predicted.
 Sometimes it becomes better, but also often worse.

-However, it’s best not have too many whiskey bottles open and to drink those you open within a few months.
+However, it’s best not have too many Whisky bottles open and to drink those you open within a few months.